 How to Prevent Erosion Behind Your Seawall?

-Seawalls are constructed to protect land from the destructive power of waves, currents, and storms.
-However, over time, water can still find its way behind the wall, causing soil erosion.
-The main causes of erosion behind seawalls include:
+Seawalls are built to shield land from the powerful forces of waves, currents, and storms.
+However, over time, water can still penetrate behind the structure, leading to soil erosion.
+To effectively prevent erosion behind seawall, it’s important to understand the main causes:

-• Storm Surges: Intense storms can push water behind the wall, leading to rapid erosion.
+• Storm Surges: Severe storms push large volumes of water behind the wall, accelerating erosion.

-• Hydrostatic Pressure: Excess water buildup behind the seawall increases pressure, contributing to soil displacement and weakening the wall’s foundation.
+• Hydrostatic Pressure: Water buildup behind the seawall increases pressure, causing soil displacement and undermining the wall’s foundation.

-Proper construction, maintenance, and regular inspections are necessary to prevent soil erosion from compromising your seawall.
+Proper construction techniques, routine maintenance, and regular inspections are essential to prevent erosion behind seawall and maintain its protective strength.

 Identifying Soil Erosion Behind Your Seawall